SalmaAlassal/mrNetwork/Router Banners/README.md

  -------------------------------------------

- # Exec banner
+ # Exec Banner

 We use Exec banner to display messages after the users, or network administrators are authenticated to our Cisco IOS devices and before the user enters UserExec Mode.
-Unlike MOTD, the Exec banner is designed to be more of a permanent message and would not change frequently.
+Unlike MOTD, the Exec banner is designed to be more of a **permanent message** and would not change frequently.

  ```